cloud-elements/devportal/docs/guides/account-user-mgmt/profile-management.md

 # Manage Your Profile

 Your profile includes the basic information about yourself, like your name and email.
-It also includes critical information that you need to interact with Cloud Elements including your password, User Secret, and Organization secret.
+It also includes critical information that you need to interact with Cloud Elements including your password, User Secret, and Organization Secret.

 ## Access and Update Your Profile